junxit/us-congress-bills-116/derived/amendments.md

 ### 20 U.S.C. § 1070g-1

-> in paragraph (1), by striking “undergraduate” and inserting “associate, undergraduate,”; and
+> in paragraph (1), by striking “undergraduate” each place it appears and inserting “associate, undergraduate,”; and

 | | |
 |---|---|